markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

      when: install_method == "source"

 The important part here is, that we are **backwards compatible**.
-The default value ``os-package`` enables the conditional to hit which includes and executes the old logic to install from APT.
+The default value ``os-package`` executes the old logic to install from APT.
+The alternative value ``source`` execute the new logic to install from source.
 The new code path in ``roles/grafana/tasks/source_install.yml`` is rather unspectacular:

 .. code-block:: yaml